yOUcash Trading Down 0.2% Over Last Week (YOUC)

 Buying and Selling yOUcash

-It is usually not currently possible to buy alternative cryptocurrencies such as yOUcash directly using U.S. dollars.
-Investors seeking to acquire yOUcash should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy yOUcash using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as yOUcash directly using US dollars.
+Investors seeking to acquire yOUcash should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase yOUcash using one of the exchanges listed above.

 Receive News & Updates for yOUcash Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for yOUcash and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.